lucasgcb/skeleton/README.md

 Features to Implement:
 * Content Aware Scaling image processing
 * Cleverbot chats
+* Google searches
 * Throw parties in voice channels according to local/set time.
 * Possibly invite more skeletons for said parties
-* Google searches
-* Englobe everything it says in Microsoft YaHei font, implicitly
+* Englobe 90% of the things it says with the Microsoft YaHei font, implicitly